EECE 233 Signals and Systems (Fall 2020) offered by Dept. of Electrical Eng, Pohang University of Science and Technology (POSTECH).

 6. Class attendance Pass/Fail

-A two-page crib sheet of A4 size is allowed in each exam.
-Only one or two problems of each homework will be randomly selected and graded.
+Exam: Open book and open note Homework: Only one or two problems of each homework will be randomly selected and graded.
+No collaboration is allowed.

 Re-grade requests must be filed in writing within one week after graded quizzes have been returned to students.